The SharpSignal Methodology

 Dome games are flagged separately so controlled environments do not inherit noisy outdoor assumptions.

-SharpSignal ships model picks from purpose-built baseball models covering game lines, totals, first-inning markets, pitcher props, and hitter props.
+SharpSignal generates model signals from purpose-built models covering game lines, totals, first-inning markets, pitcher props, and hitter props for MLB — and equivalent market coverage for every other live sport.

-The models are trained on thousands of historical games and millions of pitch-level observations, then scored against current markets to quantify edge.
+Models are trained on thousands of historical games and millions of granular observations, then scored against current markets to quantify edge.

 Outputs are not framed as certainty.
-SharpSignal provides edge scores and confidence ratings on every pick.
-How you size your bets is entirely your decision.
+SharpSignal provides edge scores and confidence ratings on every signal.
+They are starting points for your research — not betting instructions.